2020 Vault Rankings

 Meanwhile, in 1874, Evans S. Pillsbury opened a practice on the West Coast.
 Pillsbury represented a local banking and delivery service called Wells Fargo and a nascent California oil outfit that would eventually become Chevron, two clients still represented by the firm today.

 In 2001, Pillsbury Madison and Winthrop Stimson joined forces.
-Four years later, the combined firm merged with Washington, DC-based Shaw Pittman, which was well known for global sourcing, energy, technology and communications law.
+Four years later, the combined firm merged with Washington, DC-based Shaw Pittman, ushering in Pillsbury in its current form.

 Changing with the Times

 Pillsbury has had a hand in the growth of global commerce and industry, from the representation of America’s oldest financial institutions to the drafting of the 1952 Patent Act to the establishment of the first nuclear energy practice to the formation of Intel.
 Today, the firm’s clients include more than 100 of the Fortune 500, as well as startups, mid-caps, investment funds and nonprofits.
 Clients include Facebook, Chevron, Deutsche Bank, the ACLU of Northern California, Lyft, Wells Fargo, San Diego Comic-Con, New York University, Duke Energy, Sony and The Walt Disney Company.